egberts/egberts.github.io-src/content/articles/dnssec-bind9-root.md

     a.myroot-servers.whitelab.
 86400 IN A   @MY_ROOT_DNS_SERVER_IP@
 ```

-The custom TLD zone database file wll also be signed as well:
+The custom TLD zone database file will also be signed as well:

 ```bash
 dnssec-keygen -P -a rsasha256 -b 2048 -n ZONE whitelab